 The ANSIO 2000W Portable PTC Ceramic Fan Heater is one of the best garage heaters to buy on a budget, perfect for when you occasionally need a boost of heat in a small shed, garage or any room in the house.

-This neat little electric garage heater is perfect for keeping your feet warm in a draughty shed or while relaxing at home.
+This neat little electric garage heater is perfect for keeping your feet warm in a draughty shed or for having on the floor or a table top at home.